Car dependence leads to social isolation

 What users of community transport say …

 It’s like a social club on the wheels!
 We get to chat to each other on the journey, meet friends and get out and about.
-Otherwise it’s like being a prisoner in your own home and the TV is your best friend.― A user of service N1, Ability Community Transport
+Otherwise it’s like being a prisoner in your own home and the TV is your best friend.― A user of Ability Community Bus Service

 We moved here fourteen years ago.
 One of the reasons was that we heard about the community bus so we never have to pay any other charges to the car park.― A user of Coggeshall Community Bus